miquelvir/large-scale-distributed-systems/hadoop-quickstart/readme.md

 ```

 > [!WARNING]
-> Verify you see 4 containers under `hadoop-quickstart` in Docker desktop.
+> Verify you see 5 containers under `hadoop-quickstart` in Docker desktop.
-> There should be one continer per node (name node, data node, ...).

 ## Using the Hadoop client